2023 Spanish general election

 Despite speculation about a snap election, Prime Minister Pedro Sánchez consistently expressed his intention to complete his term as scheduled in 2023, after the Spanish presidency of the Council of the European Union.
-Poor results of the left-wing bloc in the May 2023 regional and local elections, with losses to the PP and Vox in all but three regions, led to a surprise early dissolution of parliament in what was described as a gamble by Sánchez to wrong-foot the opposition and prevent a six-month lame duck period.
-In the closest election since 1996, the PP saw the biggest increase in support and secured 137 seats in the Congress, but fell short of expectations which had placed it at around 150 to 160 seats.
+Poor results of the left-wing bloc in the 2023 local and regional elections, with losses to the PP and Vox in all but three regions, led to a surprise early dissolution of parliament in what was described as a gamble by Sánchez to wrong-foot the opposition and prevent a six-month lame duck period.
+In the closest election since 1996, the PP saw the biggest increase in support and secured 137 seats in the Congress, but fell short of opinion polling expectations.
 The PSOE placed second and overperformed polls by improving upon previous results, gaining over one million votes and scoring its best result since 2008 in terms of votes and vote share.
-Vox saw a decrease in its popular vote and seats, while the Sumar platform under second Deputy Prime Minister Yolanda Díaz—the successor of the Unidas Podemos alliance after the resignation of Pablo Iglesias in 2021—won 31 seats in the Congress, a decrease in the popular vote and seats of its constituent parties but also above expectations going into the election.
+Vox saw a decrease in support, while the Sumar platform under the second deputy prime minister, Yolanda Díaz—the successor of the Unidas Podemos alliance after the resignation of Pablo Iglesias in 2021—won 31 seats in the Congress.

-As neither bloc achieved a majority, the balance of power was held by the Together for Catalonia (Junts) party of former Catalan president and fugitive Carles Puigdemont, despite losses among Catalan independence parties.
-Following a failed attempt by Feijóo to secure investiture in the ensuing government formation process, Sánchez struck a deal with Junts and most of the parliamentary regionalist and peripheral nationalist parties, going on to win re-election on 16 November with an absolute majority: the first time since 2011 that a repeat election was not needed, as well as the first time since that date that a candidate was elected in the first ballot of investiture.
+As neither bloc achieved a majority, the balance of power was held by the Together for Catalonia (Junts) party of former Catalan president and fugitive Carles Puigdemont, despite electoral losses by Catalan independence parties.
+Following a failed Feijóo attempt to secure investiture in the ensuing government formation process, Sánchez struck a deal with Junts—in exchange for a controversial amnesty bill which sparked protests—and most of the parliamentary regionalist and peripheral nationalist parties, securing re-election on 16 November with an absolute majority: the first time since 2011 that a repeat election was not needed and that a candidate was elected in the first ballot of investiture.